30. Sunday – year C

 30th Sunday “over a year”-year C

-Jesus also knew this very well, so it was often used by examples or similar in its ways.
-Otherwise, it is not even in today’s Sunday, and because it has sounded the parable, we know that Jesus wants something very important to say.
+Jesus also knew this principle very well, so it was often used as an example or in similar ways.
+Otherwise, it is not even on today’s Sunday, and because it has sounded the parable, we know that Jesus wants something very important to say.

 We first imagine performers in the parable.

-Pharisee was convinced that he was not sinners, as other people and to this integrity adds a number of good deeds.
+Pharisee was convinced that he was not a sinner, as other people and to this integrity adds a number of good deeds.
 Because the law of Moses was fulfilled and was also charitable, nothing would ask from God.
 Before God was self-sufficient.
 Maybe someone would have expected that Jesus praise this man.
-For his actions he must enjoy God: it protects the sin, avoids evil, doing good deeds, gives to church goals, he will.
-The opposite is true Pharisee broke it down by saying that for his “perfection” he acquired to God and to the neighbor’s evil relationship.
+For his actions he must enjoy God: it protects the sin, avoids evil, doing good deeds, and gives to church goals, he will.
+The opposite is true.
+The Pharisee broke it down by saying that for his “perfection” he acquired to God and to the neighbor’s evil relationship.
 Before God felt to be self-sufficient, and therefore he did not need him and the neighbor felt to be superior, despised by him and was convinced that he was not equal.
-That was a Pharisees big mistake!
-Jesus, in his doctrine, puts the first place of love for God and the neighbor.
-But when he lacked this love, he could even be a hundred times “perfect”, left the temple without God’s favor.
+That was a Pharisee’s big mistake!
+Jesus, in his doctrine, places love for God and neighbor in first place.
+But when he lacked this love, he could even be a hundred times “perfect” and left the temple without God’s favor.

 The toll was a sinner and not anything!
 He co-labored with the Roman occupation power and made it even richer.
 When removing the toll, he was well caught, so he had it for himself, so he all hated him and considered the thief.
 When he then came to the temple, he felt like a thief.
 Therefore, it remained at the back of the corner.
 From there he had a good view of the idolizing Pharisees.
 Surely he thought, “he is the highest degree of perfection before God.
 He is godly, he’s regularly praying, does not steal, and still gives.
 I am not even at the lowest degree of perfection because I am a sinner.
 A good man avoids me, people are refusing to talk to me, condemns me.
 I am the last person in this company and if they did not protect me with the Romans, surely someone would have taken away from this world. ” He realized that he had fallen in his own fault, and therefore he did not dare to raise his head to heaven, and he could only be caught up: “God, either Gracious me sinners.”
 However, when he exited and his sighting came from a heartfelt heart, Jesus says, “This left home apologized and not one over there.
 For everyone who is uplift, will be humiliated, and who is humiliated will be promoted. ” Let’s be careful!
 Jesus does not let the colabor ship of the toll, nor its enrichment.
 He praised his humiliated mind ping, praise that he needs God.
 It is valuable before Jesus, so very valuable to the human soul that it outdoes all the sins.
 God does not see the sins of a person who is guilty of humility.